crownlessking/phpunit-ui/README.md

 When using the [`phpunit-server`](https://github.com/crownlessking/phpunit-server), `PHP-CLI` is required.
 Make sure it is installed properly by doing `php -v` from the command line. the `PHP` version should get printed.
 If not, download and install it.
 Permission is the only issue I ran into when developing this interface.
 Make sure that `PHP` has enough permission to create folders and files.
-The app will create ONLY one folder called `tmp` in UTUI root folder and two files: `bootstrap.php` and `filesList.xml`.
+The app will create ONLY one folder called `tmp` in `phpunit-ui` root folder and two files: `bootstrap.php` and `filesList.xml`.
 If PHP cannot create that folder and these files, the interface will NOT work.
-I personally solved this problem by changing the group settings (ownership) of UTUI project folder and all files within.
+I personally solved this problem by changing the group settings (ownership) of `phpunit-ui` project folder and all files within.
 Since I am on Linux, assuming that `phpunit-ui-master` is the unzipped folder name, I used the following command:

 `chown -R :www-data phpunit-ui-master`